 The S1’s USP is Quattro four-wheel drive – only the Panda offers four driven wheels in the B-segment, but that’s no hot hatch.

 Quattro chucks the Audi to 62mph in a scorching 5.8 seconds, and you can feel the system working overtime to get all 228 ponies to the tarmac, diverting the excess to the rear via an electronically controlled multi-plate clutch.

 How they made the Audi S1 four-wheel drive

 Fitting four-wheel drive to the A1 has not been the work of a lunchtime.
 The rear diff and driveshafts wouldn’t fit with the A1’s torsion beam rear suspension, so the beam’s been ditched for a multi-link set-up that clears those components, and the packaging constraints mean the boot is 60 litres smaller too; pop the pert tailgate and the floor appears noticeably lofty, like Pablo Escobar’s suitcase.

 For all the S1’s technical bombardery, something is missing: a dual-clutch gearbox.
 The trick transmission would’ve placed another 25kg over the nose, which was too much for the front axle.
-Hence, the six-speed manual is the only option; it slots neatly and quickly, if a little vacantly, like a sex worker with a queue out the door.
+Hence, the six-speed manual is the only option; it slots neatly and quickly, if a little vacantly, like an all too experienced arcade gambler playing the penny pushers.

 Audi S1 review: how it drives

 You can’t miss that the S1 is a quick car.
 Even if you’re trundling around absent-mindedly, the thrust that it only barely contains is stand-out ballistic.
 Accelerate at part-throttle and great big chunks of torque swell up under your right foot and boost you down the road.